morse-simulator/morse/doc/morse/user/hooks.rst

 --------------------

-MORSE sensors and actuators are completely independent of any middleware, and do not include themselves any means of passing the data they use.
+MORSE sensors and actuators are completely independent of any middleware, and do not include themselves any means of sharing the data they use.
-To be able to use this data outside the simulator, it is necessary to bind a middleware to every component, specifying the expected behavior.
+To be able to use this data outside the simulator, it is necessary to bind a middleware to each component, specifying the expected behavior.

 When a component is linked to a middleware, a function described in the middleware will be added to the list of methods executed by the component, to be called each time the component executes its main task.
-In this way, the middleware can read the data provided by the component via a *hook*, which is an established data structure.
+In this way, the middleware can read the data provided by the component via a *hook*, which is a common data structure to all the components.

-MORSE components have a property called ``modified_data``.
-It is a list that contains the data that can be exchanged with external programs.
-They also have a dictionary called ``local_data`` that has the names of the variables as well as their values, and is reserved for internal use in the component.
-Middlewares create the "hooks" to ``modified_data`` only.
+MORSE components have a dictionary called ``local_data`` that has the names of the variables as keys, and stores the values of each variable.
+The values stored in this dictionary can be of any type allowed in Python: String, Integer, Float, Lists or Dictionaries.

-Data modifiers can also be applied to the ``modified_data`` array, to produce data that is more realistic.
+Data modifiers can also be applied to the ``local_data`` dictionary, to alter the data to fit the requirements of the simulation scenario.
 In the case of sensors, the modifiers are applied before the data is sent through the middleware.
-The opposite happens with actuators, which read data through middlewares and then change it using modifiers, before using it inside of Blender.
+The opposite happens with actuators, which first read data through middlewares and then change it using modifiers, before using it inside of Blender.

 Configuration
 -------------